moment/momentjs.com/docs/moment/00-use-it/10-typescript.md

 **Locale Import**

-To use `moment.locale` you need first to import the language you are aiming for otherwise it'll keep in the current language.
+To use `moment.locale` you first need to import the language you are targeting.

 ```javascript
 import * as moment from 'moment';